Soil Washing

 Description

 Soil washing separates soil by particle size.
 Most organic and inorganic contaminants tend to bind and sorb to clay, silt, and organic soil particles.
 Most silt and clay are stuck to larger particles (i.e., sand and gravel).
 Washing separates the small particles from the large particles by breaking adhesive bonds.
-The separated material is smaller in volume and is more easily disposed of.
+The separated material is smaller in volume and is more easily disposed.

 Limitations and Concerns